Theapexintelligence/n8n-full-beginner-course/README.md

 1. Clone this repository
 2. Import the workflows into your n8n instance
 3. Configure the necessary credentials and API keys
+4. Import CSV templates from the Google Sheets folder into your Google Sheets
-4. Follow the project progression from 1 to 10
+5. Follow the project progression from 1 to 10

 ## Prerequisites

 - Basic understanding of APIs and automation
 - n8n instance (cloud or self-hosted)
 - Required API keys and credentials for various services
+- Google Workspace account for Sheets integration

 ## Notes

 - Each project builds upon the knowledge from previous ones
 - Projects are designed to showcase different aspects of n8n
 - Credentials and sensitive data should be properly configured in your n8n instance
+- CSV templates are provided for standardized data structure

 ## Helpful Resources